vrivellino/chef-java_se/README.md

 [Oracle Binary Code License Agreement for Java SE] (http://www.oracle.com/technetwork/java/javase/terms/license/index.html).

+Windows platform requires a reboot for JAVA_HOME and PATH to be set.

 ### Attributes

 - `node['java_se']['url']` - The URL which to download the Java SE JDKs.
 This can be a path to directory or file.